Astronomers capture for the first time the image of a black hole devouring a star

 The satelite NuSTAR (Nuclear Spectroscopic Telescopic Array) de la Nasa is the most sensitive space telescope capable of observing these wavelengths of lightand the proximity of the event provided unprecedented insight into the formation and evolution of the corona, according to a new study published in Astrophysical Journal.

-The work demonstrates how the destruction of a star by a black hole –a process formally known as a tidal disruption event- it could be used to better understand what happens to material that is captured by one of these giants before it is completely devoured.
+The work demonstrates how the destruction of a star by a black hole –a process formally known as a tidal disruption event- it might be used to better understand what happens to material that is captured by one of these giants before it is completely devoured.

 most black holes that scientists can study they are surrounded by hot gas that has accumulated over many yearssometimes millennia, and has formed disks billions of kilometers wide.